AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/program-flow-actions/add-to-engagement-program.md

 ## Overview {#overview}

-The smart campaign that you build with this flow step will be the gateway to your engagement program.
+The Smart Campaign that you build with this flow step will be the gateway to your engagement program.

 ![](assets/image2014-9-22-14-3a47-3a32.png)